-Sec.
-8. Unfair Collection Practices. - A debt collector shall not use unfair or unconscionable means to collect or attempt to collect any debt.
-The following conduct shall be considered a violation of this Section:
+- SEC.
+8. Unfair Collection Practices.
+A debt collector shall not use unfair or unconscionable means to collect or attempt to collect any debt.
+The following conduct shall be considered a violation of this Section: - (1) The collection of any amount (including any interest, fee, charge or expense incidental to the principal obligation) unless such amount is expressly authorized by the agreement creating the debt or permitted by law; - (2) The acceptance by a debt collector from any person of a check or other payment instrument postdated by more than five (5) days unless such person is notified in writing of the debt collector's intent to deposit such check or instrument not more than ten (10) nor less than three (3) business days prior to such deposit; - (3) The solicitation by a debt collector of any postdated check or other postdated payment instrument for the purpose of threatening or instituting criminal prosecution; - (4) Depositing or threatening to deposit any postdated check or other postdated instrument prior to the date on such check or instrument; - (5) Causing charges to be made to any person for communications by concealment of the true purpose of the communication.
+Such charges include, but are not limited to, collect telephone calls and telegram fees; - (6) Taking or threatening to take any non-judicial action to effect dispossession or disablement of property if -

-- 9 (1) The collection of any amount (including any interest, fee, charge or 10 expense incidental to the principal obligation) unless such amount 11 is expressly authorized by the agreement creating the debt or 12 permitted by law; - (2) The acceptance by a debt collector from any person of a check or other payment instrument postdated by more than five days unless such person is notified in writing of the debt collector's intent to deposit such check or instrument not more than ten (10) nor less than three (3) business days prior to such deposit; - (3) The solicitation by a debt collector of any postdated check or other postdated payment instrument for the purpose of threatening or instituting criminal prosecution; - (4) Depositing or threatening to deposit any postdated check or other postdated instrument prior to the date on such check or instrument; - (5) Causing charges to be made to any person for communications by concealment of the true purpose of the communication.
-Such charges include, but are not limited to, collect telephone calls and telegram fees; - 27 (6) Taking or threatening to take any non-judicial action to effect 28 dispossession or disablement of property if - - (a) There is no present right to possession of the property claimed as collateral through an enforceable security interest; - 31 (b) There is no present right to take possession of the property; or
+(a) There is no present right to possession of the property claimed as 1 2 collateral through an enforceable security interest; 3 (b) There is no present right to take possession of the property; or 4 (c) The property is exempt by law from such dispossession or 5 disablement.
+6 (7) Using any language or symbol, other than the debt collector's address, on any envelope when communicating with a borrower by use of the mails or by 7 telegram.
+8 9 SEC.
+9. Other Prohibited Acts and Practices. - No debt collector shall commit 10 any of the following prohibited acts and practices: 11 12 (a) Collect or attempt to collect money for a creditor except on the belief in good 13 faith that the money is due and owing by the person to the creditor; 14 (b) Fail to provide a contact number for the debtor to call when the debt collector uses an automated call system to contact the debtor; 15 (c) Collect or attempt to collect a debt without providing the real name of the 16 agent or representative of the debt collector, the contact number, the registered 17 name and address of the debt collector; 18 19 (d) Make any arrangement with a debtor to accept a sum of money that is less than the amount of the balance due and owing to a creditor as final settlement 20 without the prior express consent of the creditor; 21 22 (e) Fail to provide a written report on the status of the account of any person with whom the debt collector transacts with; 23 24 (f) Make any personal call or telephone call for the purpose of collecting or attempting to collect a debt on any day except between 8 a.m. to 9 p.m.; 25 26 (g) Directly or indirectly threaten or state an intention to proceed with any action for which the debt collector does not have the prior express consent of the creditor 27 or for which there is no lawful authority; 28 communicate with:

-1 (c) The property is exempt by law from such dispossession or 2 disablement.
-3 (7) Using any language or symbol, other than the debt collector's 4 address, on any envelope when communicating with a borrower by 5 use of the mails or by telegram, except that a debt collector may use 6 his name if such name does not indicate that he is in debt collection 7 business.
-8 9 Sec.
-9. Other Prohibited Acts and Practices No debt collector shall 10 commit any of the following prohibited acts and practices: 11 (a) Collect or attempt to collect money for a creditor except on the belief 12 in good faith that the money is due and owing by the person to the creditor; 13 (b) Fail to provide a contact number for the debtor to call when the debt 14 collector uses an automated call system to contact the debtor; 15 (c) Collect or attempt to collect a debt without providing the real name 16 of the agent or representative of the debt collector, the contact number, the 17 registered name and address of the debt collector; 18 (d) Make any arrangement with a debtor to accept a sum of money that 19 is less than the amount of the balance due and owing to a creditor as final 20 settlement without the prior express consent of the creditor; 21 (e) Fail to provide a written report on the status of the account of any 22 person with whom the debt collector transacts with; 23 (f) Make any personal call or telephone call for the purpose of collecting 24 or attempting to collect a debt on any day except between 8 a.m. to 9 p.m.; 25 (g) Directly or indirectly threaten or state an intention to proceed with 26 any action for which the debt collector does not have the prior express consent 27 of the creditor or for which there is no lawful authority; 28 (h) Continue to collect or attempt to collect money from, or continue to 29 communicate with:
+(h) Continue to collect or attempt to collect money from, or continue to